Intro-CS-App-Dev-and-Deploy/Overview/README.md

 # Overview
-Vertical Teaming of High School CS Courses
+Vertical Teaming of Online High School CS Courses for Android Development

 Five Mandatory Pieces of a Computer Environment for Android Apps
 - Creating and Maintaining a GitHub Account